lazootkin/mulesoft-examples/README.md

-# Mulesoft examples here in the repositdory
+# Mulesoft examples here in the repository